bruceravel/demeter/documentation/Athena/other/prefs.rst

 example, there are groups for background removal parameters, alignment parameters, colors, and so on.

-To view a group of preferences, click on the little cross sign next to the group's name in the list on the left side of the tool.
-This will open a branch containing all the parameters in tat group.
-Click on one of them and it will be displayed in the controls on the left.
+To view a group of preferences, :mark:`leftclick,..` click on the little cross sign next to the group's name in the list on the left side of the tool.
+This will open a branch containing all the parameters in that group.  :mark:`leftclick,..` Click on one of them and it will be displayed in the controls on the left.

 Click on the :button:`default,light` button to restore :demeter:`athena`'s default value or use the control below the